 Be like Michael and protect yourself by enrolling in a New Mexico Medicare Supplement plan today!

 New Mexico Medicare Options Explained

 Medicare eligibility happens for most at age 65; many seniors are automatically enrolled in Part A if already receiving Social Security.
-Part B has a monthly premium and depending on income, could be higher or lower than the standard $185 amount.
+Part B has a monthly premium and, depending on income, could be higher or lower than the standard $198 amount.

 Having prescription drug coverage as soon as Part B is effective will eliminate your risk for the Part D late enrollment penalty.
 Even if you don’t take medications, enrolling in a plan is beneficial.

-Some people choose Medicare Advantage (MA) Part C coverage; these policies can have drug coverage included as well as other routine ancillary benefits.
+Some people choose Medicare Advantage Part C coverage; these policies can have drug coverage included as well as other routine ancillary benefits.
 In certain areas, these plans cost as low as $0 a month.
-However, should some major medical issue arise, the medical expenses could easily drain a savings account.
+However, should some major medical issues arise, the medical expenses could quickly drain a savings account.